gpluscb/socialmediathingnametbd/README.md

 We oppose algorithmic feeds and instead want to give more tools to users to customise their feeds while keeping them deterministic and predictable.
-Ensuring independence from commercial intersts is also important to us and we would love to get federation working.
+Ensuring independence from commercial interests is also important to us, and we would love to get federation working.

 ## Current Status